satansdeer/satansdeer.github.com/content/legacy-posts/dont-mock-what-you-dont-own/index.md

 ## But HTTP And Database Calls Make My Tests Slow

-If that's really a problem – __create wrappers__ around that third party _thing_.
+If that's a problem – __create wrappers__ around that third party _thing_.

 Don't forget to write integration tests for that wrappers.

-As a bonus you'll make it clear what functions of that external lib you __really use__, and it will be much easier to replace that dependency later.
+As a bonus you'll make it clear what functions of that external lib you use, and it will be easier to replace that dependency later.

 ## Summary

-In my case I went with using `ImageUploader` directly, writing a wrapper for it would be just crazy.
+In my case I went with using `ImageUploader` directly, writing a wrapper for it would be crazy.

 I hope this small article will help you avoid this caveat.